Tests and Treatment

 Physical exams will be performed by a doctor if gastroparesis is suspected.
 Inform your doctor about any medications you are taking.
 A test that measures how fast the stomach empties is done to confirm the diagnosis.
 The following tests are performed by doctors to help diagnose gastroparesis and rule out conditions that may cause similar symptoms.
 Tests may include:

 Gastric emptying study:

-This is a vital test in diagnosing gastroparesis.
-It involves eating a light meal that has a small amount of radioactive material.
+This test involves eating a light meal that has a small amount of radioactive material.
 The radioactive material is monitored by a scanner that identifies its movement.
 This enables the doctor to monitor the rate/speed of gastric emptying.

 You’ll need to stop taking any medications that could slow gastric emptying.
 Ask your doctor if any of your medications might slow your digestion.

 This process is done to examine your upper digestive system — your esophagus, stomach and beginning of the small intestine (duodenum).
 A microscopic camera is placed on the tip of a long, malleable tube.
 This procedure can also diagnose other digestive conditions, such as peptic ulcer disease or pyloric stenosis, which all have similar symptoms to gastroparesis.

 This procedure uses sound waves to develop images of masses within your body.
 Ultrasounds assist in diagnosing whether problems with your gallbladder or your kidneys could be the root of your symptoms.

 This is a series of X-rays in which you drink a white, chalky liquid (barium) that coats the digestive system to help abnormalities show up.

 The first step in treating gastroparesis is treating the root cause or underlying condition.
 If it is diabetes your doctor will work with you to control it.
 A dietitian might suggest that you try to: